mostmark/skupper-demo/demo-scripts/part2-resilience.md

         oc scale deployment/my-host --replicas=2

+6. In the SANDBOX terminal.
+Perform the same steps as in 3, 4 and 5.

-6. Access the Skupper Console at the CRC cluster and show the updated topology.
+7. Access the Skupper Console at the CRC cluster and show the updated topology.

         oc get route skupper